Landlord Sexual Harassment

 Unruh Civil Rights Act

-To prove a claim for sexual harassment under the Unruh Civil Rights Act, a tenant must show that (1) the landlord made “sexual advances, solicitations, sexual requests, demands for sexual compliance by the plaintiff, or engaged in other verbal, visual, or physical conduct of a sexual nature or of a hostile nature based on gender, that were unwelcome and pervasive or severe”; (2) there is an “inability of the tenant to easily terminate the relationship”; and (3) the tenant “suffered or will suffer economic loss or disadvantage or personal injury, including, but not limited to, emotional distress”.
+To prove a claim for sexual harassment under the Unruh Civil Rights Act, a tenant must show that (1) the landlord made “sexual advances, solicitations, sexual requests, demands for sexual compliance by the plaintiff, or engaged in other verbal, visual, or physical conduct of a sexual nature or of a hostile nature based on gender; (2) the landlord’s conduct was unwelcome and pervasive or severe”; (3) the tenant cannot easily terminate the relationship; and (4) the tenant suffered or will suffer economic loss or disadvantage or personal injury, including, but not limited to, emotional distress.
+Cal.
 Civil Code § 51.9.
 A tenant who suffers sexual harassment is entitled to punitive damages, actual damages, emotional distress damages, and attorney fees.
+Cal.
 Civil Code § 52.

 Fair Employment and Housing Act (FEHA)

 To prove a claim for landlord sexual harassment under FEHA, a tenant must show a “hostile” or “abusive” relationship.
-Courts will look at the totality of the circumstances, including “frequency of the discriminatory conduct; its severity; whether it is physically threatening or humiliating, or a mere offensive utterance; and whether it unreasonably interferes with . . . a tenant’s enjoyment of the housing conditions.”
+Courts will look at the totality of the circumstances, including: (1) frequency of the discriminatory conduct; (2) its severity; (3) whether it is physically threatening or humiliating, or a mere offensive utterance; and (4) whether it unreasonably interferes with a tenant’s enjoyment of housing.
 Brown v.
 Smith, 55 Cal.
 App.
 4th 767 (1997).
-The court will also determine the nature of the unwelcome sexual acts.
-Physical touching is more offensive than verbal abuse.
+The court will also consider the nature of the unwelcome sexual acts, for instance physical touching is more offensive than verbal abuse.
 Id.
 The total number of days of the offensive conduct and the context are also important factors.
 Id.
 Acts need to be more than occasional, isolated, sporadic, or trivial.
 Id.
 It must be a concerted pattern of harassment of a repeated, routine or a generalized nature.
 Id.